1922 Polish presidential elections: Candidates

+Results

 Second election

 The first election, when President of the Republic of Poland Gabriel Narutowicz was elected after several rounds by joint chambers of Sejm and Senate (at time of Second Polish Republic joint parliament elected president.
 The first direct vote took place in 1990).
 Narutowicz, however, was assassinated just five days since taking office.
 According to the Constitution the Sejm Marshal Maciej Rataj became Acting President of the Republic of Poland and organised new elections, which took place on 20 December.
 Stanislaw Wojciechowski won the second election, and took office on 22 December.